Seneca-SRT111-Fall2026/SRT111-Lab1/README.md

 ---

 ### Reflection
-At the end of your word docuemnt, answer the following questions in your own words.
+At the end of your word document, answer the following questions in your own words.
 Use 2-4 sentences for each question.
 1. In your own words, what is **dynamic typing** in Python?
 How did you see it in action in these exercises?
 2. What is the difference between **indexing** and **slicing** when working with strings?
 3. What are your key takeaways from this lab?